How to open a bank account in the US from Australia [2026]

 Can a foreigner open an account in the US?

 Yes, foreigners can open US bank accounts.
-However, it’s much easier – with a better range of products available – if you have a US proof of address.
+However, it’s much easier if you have a US proof of address, where you’ll find a better range of products available.
 If you don’t, a flexible account from a specialist provider may be a better option.

 How much do I need to open a bank account in the US?